chrisdavidspicer/project_2/README.md

 Have a login page for user to access site.\
 Look through a page of liquor bottles with a button to add to your collection.\
 Be able to look through collection, updating or deleting bottles.\
-Access list of cocktails based on what's available in your bottle collection.\
 Add cocktails to your saved recipes, with the ability to view and delete them.